furti/FreeCAD-Lithophane/README.md

 This command might be useful for debugging purposes to check if the pixel data was interpreted as you imagine.

+## Compatibility
+The Workbench should be compatible with the following FreeCAD Versions (at least on Windows):
+ - 0.17
+ - 0.18
+ - 0.18 (Py3/QT5)

 ## Limitations
- - Only tested in FreeCAD 0.18 on Windows 10 right now
+ - Only tested on Windows 10 right now
  - Not tested with a lot of different images and image formats
  - Does not handle transparency correctly https://github.com/furti/FreeCAD-Lithophane/issues/14
- - Not test with Python 3 and QT5 Builds right now
  - Make Solid has some performance issues for bigger images and the created part is not a actual solid :(